-There is nothing sweeter than freshly picked produce that you’ve picked by hand.
-The experience and fun that you can have by visiting a local orchard Carter Mountain Orchard is only a thirty minute drive from our cabins for rent in VA at Sherando Lake / Cabin Creekwood and visitors love stopping by this family owned farm to pick their own produce.
+There is nothing sweeter than freshly picked produce that you’ve picked by hand and the fun that you can have by visiting a local orchard.
+Carter Mountain Orchard is only a thirty minute drive from our cabins for rent in VA at Cabin Creekwood.
+Visitors love stopping by this family owned farm to pick their own produce.
 They grow apples, peaches, strawberries, sweet cherries, pumpkins, plums, apricots, and nectarines.
-You can pick your own Peaches in the summer months during the time period of late June to mid September, and you can pick your own apples mid August through the end of November.
+You can pick your own peaches in the summer months during the time period of late June to mid September, and you can pick your own apples mid August through the end of November.
 The month of November is a huge month for the apple picking and Carter Mountain Orchard celebrates the Apple Harvest for the entire month.

 The orchard is operated by the Chiles Family and it is a multi-generational venture.
 The first generation began the Orchard over 100 years ago and their first produce stand was a tiny roadside stand that sold fresh produce to neighbors and families passing through the area.
 Since then, the orchards have grown and expanded and you’ll likely see at different points in time members of the third, fourth and fifth generations of the family planting, tending to the crops, pruning and picking.
 The ‘Pick Your Own’ Orchard became a hit after a hard freeze killed many of the crops in the orchard in 1974.
 There was not enough fruit left to hire anyone to handle.
 To counter the devastating frost, the family decided to open up the orchard to their neighbors, friends and anyone visiting the area to Pick your Own fruit, the fruit that was left after the freeze hit.
 They never expected the pick your own to last past the first season or be nearly as popular as it became and is still today.